 Simmons currently resides in Charlotte, NC, with his wife, Hannah, and two children, Hudson and Campbell.
 Simmons looks forward to building upon the SBA culture and brand while providing additional resources committed to long-term growth.
 He says, “I am extremely grateful to be a part of an outstanding organization that has a fine reputation of producing successful and talented young athletes.
 The family-like atmosphere at SBA is unique and truly special.
 Seeing our players achieve their personal best is the most rewarding and makes this great game of baseball worthwhile.”

 President: Jake Robbins

 Jake Robbins is a former Major League Baseball pitcher with 6 organizations.
 Jake ended his career with the Chicago White Sox AAA affiliate Charlotte Knights.
 He appeared in major league games in 2004 for the Cleveland Indians at the age of 28.
-The only run he gave up was a solo home run by Jacque Jones on September 24 of that year.
-Since retiring before the 2008 season Jake has continued in the game of baseball by helping young baseball players achieve their dreams of playing in college and “the show”.
+The only run he gave up was a solo home run by Jacque Jones on September 24th of that year.
+Since retiring before the 2008 season, Jake has continued in the game of baseball by helping young baseball players achieve their dreams of playing in college and “the show.”

 Jake believes he is a better teacher of pitching than he was on the mound himself.
-Attributing his successes in teaching to God.
-“God gave me the ability and opportunity to play this great game and now I want to use the knowledge that was given to me, to help kids accomplish their dreams.”
+Attributing his successes in teaching to God, he says, “God gave me the ability and opportunity to play this great game and now I want to use the knowledge that was given to me to help kids accomplish their dreams.”

-Showcase Baseball Academy adds Rafael Mendez to their team of instructors.
-Rafael is a former catcher in Minor League Baseball who played his career in the Detroit Tigers organization.
+Rafael Mendez is a former catcher in Minor League Baseball who played his career in the Detroit Tigers organization.